 We have previously posted a broad definition of food fraud, but in this post we want to explain the various food fraud types in more detail.
-Here, we explore what food adulteration is and some other prevalent examples of food fraud within the industry, as well as how St Pauls Barristers can help.
+Here, we explore what food adulteration is and some other prevalent examples of food fraud within the industry, as well as how our specialist St Pauls Chambers barristers can help.

 There are several prolific examples of food adulteration.
-One of the biggest in the UK was the 2013 horsemeat scandal, wherein some Tesco beef products were found to contain other meats, including pork and horse.
+One of the biggest in the UK was the 2013 horsemeat scandal, wherein some supermarket beef products were found to contain other meats, including pork and horse.

-This not only brought religious preference into question (as some groups, including Jewish people and Islamic people, may have decided not to consume pork) but also food safety.
+This not only brought religion into question (as some groups, including Jewish people and Islamic people, may have decided not to consume pork) but also food safety.
 Some of the horses that went into the food were racehorses – this could have entered phenylbutazone into the supply chain, a veterinary drug banned in food animals.

 There are many different types of food fraud besides adulteration.

 |Misrepresentation||Marking a product with false claims about its freshness, origin or quality.||Stating a product is organic when it isn’t, or prolonging the use-by date.|

 |Substitution||Replacing a food product or ingredient of a food product with something similar of a lower standard or quality.||Seafood has long been a target of substitution, with a recent study revealing that across 30 countries, 36% of the tested samples were mislabelled.
 For example, 48% of the king scallops tested were, in fact, Japanese scallops, a cheaper and less-coveted option.|

 |Illegal Processing||Preparing meat and other food products within premises or using techniques that are not approved or regulated.||This posed a particular problem within the UK halal sheep industry, with products being sold as ‘halal’ even though they were not slaughtered in accordance with official guidelines.|